Huelse/SEAL-Python/README.md

 This is project is still testing now.

-If any errors occur, new an [issue](https://github.com/Huelse/pyseal/issues) please.
+If any errors occurred, new an [issue](https://github.com/Huelse/pyseal/issues) please.

 If you have interest in this, come and join us.